 41. Exempting charitable bodies or organisations

+(1A) A charitable body or organisation is exempt under this section from liability to pay-roll tax if —

+(a) an exemption given by the Commissioner under subsection (2) is in force in respect of the body or organisation; or

+(b) it is a relevant body in respect of which a beneficial body determination is in force for the purposes of this Act.

 (1) A charitable body or organisation may apply to the Commissioner for exemption from liability to pay-roll tax.

 (2) The Commissioner may, by giving notice to the charitable body or organisation, exempt it from liability to pay-roll tax.

+(3A) However, a charitable body or organisation that is a relevant body cannot be given an exemption by the Commissioner under subsection (2).

-(3) The exemption is subject to any conditions specified in the notice.
+(3) An exemption given by the Commissioner under subsection (2) is subject to any conditions specified in the notice.

-(4) The exemption comes into operation on the day specified in the notice, which may be the day on which the notice is given, or an earlier or later day.
+(4) An exemption given by the Commissioner under subsection (2) comes into operation on the day specified in the notice, which may be the day on which the notice is given, or an earlier or later day.

-[(5) deleted]
+(5) The day on which an exemption given by the Commissioner under subsection (2) comes into operation under subsection (4) cannot be earlier than —

+(a) if the charitable body or organisation is registered, or has at any time been registered, the commencement of the assessment year during which the application for the exemption was made; or

+(b) otherwise, the commencement of the assessment year that is 5 years before the assessment year in which the charitable body or organisation was first found by the Commissioner to be liable to pay-roll tax.

-(6) The exemption continues in force until it is revoked.
+(6) An exemption given by the Commissioner under subsection (2) continues in force until it is revoked.

-(7) The Commissioner may amend or revoke the exemption and any condition to which it is subject, by giving further notice to the charitable body or organisation.
+(7) The Commissioner may amend or revoke an exemption given under subsection (2) and any condition to which it is subject, by giving further notice to the charitable body or organisation.